nginx/unit/README.md

 NGINX Unit is currently available as a beta.
 As such, it is suitable for use in a testing environment, but is not recommended for use in production.

+The sources are distributed under the Apache 2.0 license.

 ### Key Features